certtools/intelmq/intelmq/bots/experts/certbund_contact/README.md

 # Expert bot to lookup contact information in a simple database

-Requires Psycopg.

 ## Contact DB

 ### Automatic versus manual contacts

 Two types of contacts are supported.
-Both are modeled with a set of tables that differ in the table name in some columns.
+Both are modeled with a set of tables that differ in the table name and in some columns.

 #### 'Automatic' for externally maintained infos